mpv-player/mpv/DOCS/man/vo.rst

         Buffers the full output sequence before writing it to the terminal.
-        On POSIX platforms, this can help prevent interruption (including from other applications) and thus broken images, but may come at a performance cost with some terminals and is subjec to implementation details.
+        On POSIX platforms, this can help prevent interruption (including from other applications) and thus broken images, but may come at a performance cost with some terminals and is subject to implementation details.

     Sixel image quality options: